 Internal Teams.
-At the direction of the Company's Chief Executive Officer and President, the Company's Vice President of Operations, with assistance from representatives from the financial reporting and legal departments, acted as the executive conflict minerals program manager, periodically briefing executive management on the results of the Company's due diligence efforts.
+At the direction of the Company's Chairman, Chief Executive Officer and President, the Company's Vice President of Operations, with assistance from other members of the Company's corporate team, acted as the executive conflict minerals program manager.